EnterpriseDB/tpa/docs/src/air-gapped.md

 `cluster-dir/local-repo` directory.
 This is a complete package repo for the target OS.
 Copy this directory, from the connected controller to the disconnected controller that will be used to deploy the cluster.
 Place the directory in the same place, beneath the cluster directory.
-TPAexec will then copy packages to the instances automatically.
+TPA will then copy packages to the instances automatically.

 ## Deploying in a disconnected environment